+The policies in the Major Facilities Guide apply to the full life cycle of all major facility projects funded by NSF.
 The policies in this Guide are also tailored for mid-scale research infrastructure projects as described in Section 5.

 If, on a case-by-case basis, departures from the policies in this Guide are considered necessary or prudent, the Recipient must provide a written justification and discuss proposed deviations with the Program Officer, Large Facilities Officer (LFO) Liaison, and Grants and Agreements Officer or Contracting Officer as early as possible.
-Agreed upon deviations should be
+Agreed upon deviations should be documented as part of the NSF Internal Management Plan (IMP) or the Recipient's Project Execution Plan (PEP), as appropriate.

-1 There are five stages in a facility's life cycle - development, design, construction, operations, and divestment.
+&lt;sup>1 There are five stages in a facility's life cycle - development, design, construction, operations, and divestment.
 Section 2 of this Guide describes each of these stages in detail.